gk646/raynodes/README.md

 ## Software Design

+### Software General

 - Prefer fixed size containers for lower level structs for better cache efficiency
     - Also helps to reduce allocations
 - No global state to allow for modularity if needed (and testability...)
 - Move away from providing source code extensibility in favour of in-editor extensibility
     - Project isn't centered around code interaction but in-editor interaction